asameli/cnf-aws-iday/content/4_ModuleFour/44_CentralizedEastWest.md

 {{% /notice %}}

 {{%expand "Question 1: What happens if you try the same test from WrkInstance1?" %}}
-You are able to ping but SS annd HTTPS time out.
+You are able to ping but SSH and HTTPS time out.
 {{% /expand%}}

 {{%expand "Question 2: What tags are allowing this communication to match the dynamic address objects?" %}}